-Hjaltland made a surplus of £922,817 (2018 £715,691) during the year.
-Planned and cyclical maintenance costs of £363,672 were incurred on harling repairs, carpark resurfacing, cyclical painting, electrical survey checks, boiler & ventilation maintenance, replacing faulty heat pumps etc. This compares with £476,004 for similar expenditure in the previous year.
+Hjaltland made a surplus of £873,943 (2019 £922,817) during the year.
+Planned and cyclical maintenance costs of £536,007 were incurred in the year which includes significant costs associated with the installation of new smoke detectors required to comply with new legislation.
+Also included are costs for harling repairs, replacing bathrooms, carpark resurfacing, cyclical painting, electrical survey checks, boiler & ventilation maintenance, replacing faulty heat pumps etc. This compares with £363,672 for similar expenditure in the previous year.
 This expenditure is written off in the year it is incurred and not capitalised.

-In addition to the expenditure which is charged to the Statement of Comprehensive Income £306,393 of costs spent on existing properties have been capitalised.
-Of the amount capitalised £274,380 (2018 - £172,421) related to the replacement of components and £32,013 (2018 - £27,680) related to improvements.
-The depreciation charge for the year is £1,092,839 compared to £1,048,237 for the previous year.
+In addition to the expenditure which is charged to the Statement of Comprehensive Income £25,809 of costs spent on existing properties have been capitalised.
+Of the amount capitalised £18,236 (2019 - $\pounds$ 274,380) related to the replacement of components and £7,573 (2019 - $\pounds$ 32,013) related to improvements.
+The depreciation charge for the year is £1,122,414 compared to £1,092,839.